 The City’s park system is maintained by the City of Stafford Parks Department.
 Jim Wagner is the Superintendent of Parks and Building Maintenance.
-Contact him at 281-499-7576 or Email Jim
+Contact him at 281-499-2978 or Email Jim.

-Meetings of the Parks Committee are held at 7 p.m. on the third Monday of the month, at City Hall, and are open to the public.
+Meetings of the Parks Committee are held quarterly at 7 p.m. on the third Monday of the months of January, April, July and October, at City Hall, and are open to the public.